Haptic Feedback for Supporting Navigation in VR Experiences for Users with Visual Impairments

 The current reliance on visual feedback in virtual reality head mounted display technologies can make the hardware inaccessible for users with visual impairments.
 Existing assistive technology devices are mostly incompatible with virtual reality hardware due largely to the bespoke three-dimensional interactions designed for virtual reality experiences.
 This has led to users with visual impairments feeling excluded from the technology, with our preliminary research highlighting how commercial developers are currently offering few options to tailor experiences to the individual needs of users.

-Our project is studying how vibrations from a wearable vest can help guide users in virtual worlds when they can't rely on vision for navigation.
+Our project is studying how vibrations from a wearable vest can help guide users in virtual worlds when they can't cannot rely on vision for navigation.
 We are exploring to what degree users with visual impairments can successfully be guided to haptic-only targets in the virtual world, with direction cues and proximity vibration intensity guiding users to targets placed both on either side of the user, as well as away from the user in a fully 3D haptic-only virtual world.
 We are also exploring how these haptic body cues can be used to provide clarity during artificial movement in virtual worlds, such as with teleportation or handheld controller joystick movement, potentially preventing the veering issue currently encountered by visually impaired users in virtual reality.

 Project Aims: